garagehive/garagehive.github.io/docs/garagehive-create-a-jobsheet.md

       ![](media/garagehive-create-a-jobsheet4.gif)

-8. The **Vehicle Reminder Dates** FastTab shows the dates on which various vehicle parts should be changed, serviced or checked.
+7. The **Vehicle Reminder Dates** FastTab shows the dates on which various vehicle parts should be changed, serviced or checked.

    ![](media/garagehive-create-a-jobsheet4a.png)

-9. Under the **Checklist** subpage, you can view and access any checklists that are linked to the jobsheet.
+13. Under the **Checklist** subpage, you may view and access any checklists that are linked to the jobsheet.

       ![](media/garagehive-create-a-jobsheet5.gif)

-10. You can enter any information the customer has provided about the job to be done in the **Comments** subpage.
+14. In the **Comments** subpage, you can enter any information the customer has provided about the job to be done.

       ![](media/garagehive-create-a-jobsheet6.gif)

-11. Under the **Group Items** section, you create groups where you add lines based on group title.
+15. Under the **Group Items** section, you create groups where you add lines based on group title.
 The groups help in the categorisation of the lines.
 Read more here [Grouping document lines](garagehive-group-items-grouping-document-lines.html).

     ![](media/garagehive-create-a-jobsheet6a.png)

+### Add Items and Labour
-12. You can now begin adding **Labour** lines, **Item** lines, or **Service Packages** to the jobsheet:
+16. You may now begin adding **Labour** lines, **Item** lines, or **Service Packages** to the jobsheet:
     - **Type** column - Select either **Labour** or **Item** to define what type of details are to be entered in the line.
     - **No** column - Enter the number for **Labour** or **Item** as added in the system.
 For example, for labour, you can choose **service labour**, **standard labour**, and so on; for item, you can choose **inventory items** like air filters and engine oil, **non-inventory items** like consumables, or **external services**, and so on.
     - **Description** column - This is the item or labour description that will appear in the customer's invoice.